 Should you now be facing such circumstances, don’t simply walk away and worry about what to do next.
 Instead, turn to an attorney for legal advice.

 Can More than One Exception Apply to My Case?

 Contrary to what many employees who were wrongfully terminated believe, there are many cases where more than one exception to the at-will employment rule may apply.
 For example, you may choose to sue your employer for not only violating public policy, but also for fraud and misrepresentation.
 If for any reason you believe your employer may have multiple violations regarding at-will employment, don’t stand back and let them get away with an unjust firing.

 If you think you will not be able to sue your employer for wrongful termination because you resigned from your job, think again.
 Thanks to what are known as “constructive discharge” laws in California, you would be allowed to sue your employer even if you resigned from your job instead of having been fired.

 Under these laws, the State of California will assume that your employer created such unbearable working conditions that you had no other reasonable choice but to resign.
-However, though this assumption will be made by the state, you and your Los Angeles restaurant worker rights lawyer will still need hard evidence to prove your case.
+However, though this assumption will be made by the state, you and your lawyer will still need hard evidence to prove your case.
 Though resigning from your job may make it a bit harder to win your wrongful termination case, it is by no means an impossible task.
-Therefore, make sure you discuss your situation in more detail with an experienced employee rights attorney for restaurant workers here at Mann Elias.
+Therefore, make sure you discuss your situation in more detail with your legal counsel.

-Since you know how hard it can be to find a new job, especially if you have been fired from your previous one, don't allow your employer to send your life spiraling out of control due to a wrongful termination.
-To make sure you are compensated for your damages and ultimately allowed to return to the job you love and have had for many years, schedule a consultation today with a skilled lawyer from Mann Elias.
+Since you know how hard it can be to find a new job, especially if you have been fired from your previous one, don’t allow your employer to send your life spiraling out of control due to a wrongful termination.
+To make sure you are compensated for your damages and ultimately allowed to return to the job you love and have had for many years, schedule a consultation today.